Updated: Jan 10

 St. Patrick was the patron saint of Ireland and the day of his death, March 17th became a feasting day called St. Patrick’s Day.
 St. Patrick, actually born in England, brought Christianity to Ireland and was originally only celebrated by Irish Catholics but is now a cause to celebrate Irish culture in general.

 Generally, celebrations include parades, parties, and a whole lot of food.
-And since restrictions during Lent were lifted on St. Patrick’s day, it’s become a pretty big drinking holiday as well, without any inhibitions at all.
+And since restrictions during Lent were lifted on St. Patrick’s day, it’s become a pretty big drinking holiday as well!

 Although St. Patrick’s Day is not a federal holiday in the U.S., that’s no reason not to throw a party.
 Whether you’re Catholic or not, it’s a day to kick back and relish in all things Irish, just for the fun of it.
 From leprechauns to green beer to bagpipes, what’s not to love?